Geeksltd/MSharp.Docs/how-to/navigation/PassingAndUsingParameters.md

 ```
 Navigation is done with `Go()` or `PopUp()` methods.
 By calling `Send("item", "item.ID")` we are sending a query string with the name of the contact and with the value of the contact ID to the desired page.
 Here we are sending this data to the editing form to prefill its elements with pre-existing data.

-By calling `SendReturnUrl()` we are sending the Url of the current page to the navigated page in the query string too.
+By calling `SendReturnUrl()` we are sending the URL of the current page to the navigated page in the query string too.
 After doing our work on the target page we can return to the current page using this Url.

-Note:
+#### Note

 > We can use `SendItemId()` instead of `Send("item", "item.ID")` as a shorthand syntax.